surbhibawaria/MechaCar_Statistical_Analysis/README.md

 - What metric or metrics are you going to test?

-  The main metrics to test should be highway fuel efficiency, horse power, and safety rating.
+  The main metrics to test should be cost, horse power, and safety rating.

 - What is the null hypothesis or alternative hypothesis?